Rev. Eric Dobson

 Founder and President of PSH

-Rev. Eric founded Planting Seeds of Hope with his partner Evelyn in the early 2000s, originally conceived as a youth services organization.
-Fast-forward to 2015, and PSH is now a program of Fund for an Open Society, which Eric co-directs with Emilio Panasci.
-But PSH still has some similar themes to its original incarnation – it works with diverse youth, it has a healthy lifestyle element, and most importantly, it reflects Rev. Dobson’s compassionate and collaborative spirit.
+Rev. Eric founded Plant Seeds of Hope with his partner Evelyn in the early 2000s, originally conceived as a youth services organization.
+Fast-forward to 2018, and PSH is now a program of the social justice organization Fund for an Open Society, which Eric co-directs with Emilio Panasci.
+PSH still has some similar themes to its original incarnation – it works with diverse youth, it has a strong emphasis on healthy lifestyle, and most importantly, it reflects Rev. Dobson’s compassionate and collaborative spirit.
 He has built an extensive 25 year career as a progressive spiritual leader, community organizer, social justice advocate, coach and mentor, and integrationist.
-Outside of PSH, Rev. Dobson serves as outreach coordinator for Fair Share Housing Center in South Jersey.
+Rev. Dobson also serves as outreach coordinator for Fair Share Housing Center in South Jersey.

 Emilio is an urban and regional planner focused on non-profit community and people development.
-As co-director of Fund for an Open Society along with Rev. Dobson, he is charged with day-to-day operations of the Planting Seeds of Hope initiative in especially in Newark, NJ.
+As co-director of Fund for an Open Society along with Rev. Dobson, he is charged with day-to-day operations of the Plant Seeds of Hope initiative in especially in Newark, NJ.
 During his time with PSH, he has focused on implementing a strategic shift to a social-entrepreneurship model whereby projects accomplish a social good (integration, health, education, etc.) while also building revenue streams to maintain their future operations.
+Emilio also serves the YMCA network, managing their gardening, market, and food justice programming.

 (Food Systems, Urban Planning and Agriculture – Amplify Consultant)